evelynbirnzain/BDP_1/reports/Assignment-1-Report.md

 The best way is to have your report written in the form of point-to-point answering the assignment.

+The simple big data platform to be designed and developed, called ``mysimbdp``, will have the following key
+components:

+* a key component to store and manage data called ``mysimbdp-coredms``.
+This component is a platform-as-a-service.
+Tenants can get shared or dedicated instances of ``mysimbdp-coredms`` for their usage.
+* a key component, called ``mysimbdp-daas``, of which APIs can be called by external data producers/consumers to store/read data into/from ``mysimbdp-coredms``.
+This component is a platform-as-a-service.
+Tenants can get shared or dedicated instances of ``mysimbdp-daas`` for their usage.
+* a key component, called ``mysimbdp-dataingest``, to read data from data sources (files/external databases/messaging systems) of the tenant/customer and then store the data by calling APIs of ``mysimbdp-coredms``.

 ## Part 1: Design

 1. Explain your choice of the application domain and generic types of data to be supported and